 The equipment throughout your car wash represents a significant investment.
 Be sure to properly prepare your wash for the winter season.
 This great article by Professional Carwashing & Detailing offers various tips on how to winterize equipment throughout your site, including your central vacuum system.

-“Turning to other types of equipment in the carwash, Steve Lieneman, vice president of sales and marketing for Vacutech, states that an operator should notice little to no change in a vacuum system’s operation during cold weather.
+From the article: “Turning to other types of equipment in the carwash, Steve Lieneman, vice president of sales and marketing for Vacutech, states that an operator should notice little to no change in a vacuum system’s operation during cold weather.
 Cold weather will not significantly impact a central vacuum system, so there are no major steps specifically for winterization that an owner or manager needs to take.

 Even so, after busy summer and fall seasons, it is a good idea to use a slower time period to perform routine maintenance on central vacuum systems.
 This will ensure a system’s optimal performance and longevity.
 Lieneman notes that an operator should always start by consulting the vacuum system’s specific instructions.